Skip to Main Content

 Loading ...

 A selection of journal/publishing guidelines and policies surrounding ChatGPT and similar AI tools.
 This is not a comprehensive list; always read the guidelines of your journals of interest.
+Information is subject to change; check each website for the most recent information.

 In addition, several publishers have entered into agreements with large language models that allow the use of their content to train generative AI tools.
 View a list of these agreements via Ithaka S&R.